codethesaurus/codethesaur.us/README.md

 with `3`, e.g. `pip3` and `python3`, or follow the process for making Python
 3 your default Python installation.

 ## Cloning and running it locally

+** Windows **

+1. Check to see if Python 3.x is installed with `python --version` or `python3 --version`.
+If Python 3.x isn't installed, visit https://www.python.org/downloads/windows/ or install it with `choco install python`
+1. Install Python's virtual environment venv with the command `pip3 install virtualenv`
+1. To set up new virtual environment, run `virtualenv venv`
+1. To activate virtual environment, run `venv\Scripts\activate.bat`
+1. Run `pip install -r requirements.txt`
+1. Then Run `python manage.py runserver`
+1. In your browser, visit `http://127.0.0.1:8000/` or `http://localhost:8000/`
+1. Press CTRL+C in the terminal to stop the server
+1. To deactivate the virtual environment, run `venv\Scripts\deactivate.bat`

 **Linux deployment:**